 Each morning after I have had a cup of tea.
 I like to do a combination of yoga and morning meditation.
 By doing this simple routine each morning it will calm your mind and get you ready for the day.

-Find a quiet spot and lay out your yoga mat.
+Find a quiet spot and layout your yoga mat.
 I like to start with some simple stretching exercises.
 Starting with my legs and then working to my back.
 Then I incorporate some more advanced moves once I am loosened up.
-I find that these two videos will get help you get started with a morning routine.
+I find that these two videos will help you get started with a morning routine.

 Yoga with Adriene has a great morning routine to start your day right.

 If you are looking for more helpful yoga videos try watch inspiring yoga videos on Gaiam TV.
-The have a nice selection of helpful yoga videos with great instructors.
+They have a nice selection of helpful yoga videos with great instructors.

 Once you are nice and relaxed from yoga it is time to meditate.
 I like to use a meditation timer on my phone.
 You can put in how long you want to meditate for and it will ring a bell when your time is up.
 It’s available here for the iPhone.
 I set my timer for about 15 to 20 minutes.

-Now use your yoga mat to sit cross legged with your hands in your lap or wrists over your knees.
+Now use your yoga mat to sit cross-legged with your hands in your lap or wrists over your knees.
 Do whatever feels most comfortable.
 If you are a beginner at meditation you can check out our post on how do you meditate.
 Close your eyes and take a few deep breaths.
-Continue to breath in and out of your nose at a normal pace.
-Try to focus on your in breath and out breath.
+Continue to breathe in and out of your nose at a normal pace.
+Try to focus on your in-breath and out breath.
 If your mind starts to wander just gently bring it back to your breath.
 Don’t let your thoughts take you over.
 Notice how your body feels.
 Try and become aware of your whole body.
 Maintain this state until your timer bell rings.